Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

 - two decks, stacked waveforms, mixer hidden
 - four decks, stacked waveforms, mixer hidden

-stacked waveforms is a Deere-skin-specific setting.
+Stacked waveforms is a Deere-skin-specific setting.

-the LOAD PREPARE button has no effect.
+The LOAD PREPARE button load infos about the song (BPM, Key and show wave preview).

 AREA (SHIFT + LOAD PREPARE) expands the library, or collapses it if already expanded.

-# deck section
+# Deck section

 SHIFT + KEY LOCK: change tempo range. the available ranges are:
 - ±8%